 - Antigen-presenting cells can ingest exogenous material (extracellular pathogens) into fragments via phagocytosis and present them on the cell surface via MHC class II receptors.

-- MHC II-antigen complexes are assembled in acidified endosomes after release of the invariant chain.
+- MHC II-antigen complexes are assembled in acidified endosomes after the release of the invariant chain.

-- Antigen presentation leads to the activation of CD4+ T lymphocytes, which activate B lymphocytes and thus provide a connection between innate and adaptive immunity.
+- Antigen presentation leads to the activation of CD4+ T lymphocytes, which then activate B lymphocytes and, thus, provides a connection between innate and adaptive immunity.

 - Toll-like receptors (TLRs)